 What’s Appreciative Inquiry?

-The problem is that it’s human nature to look for problems and try to solve them.
+It’s human nature to look for problems and try to solve them.
 This ‘negativity bias’ means we spend most of our time discussing what’s not working.
-This leads to stress, and when we’re stressed it’s hard to come up with new ideas or to be open to change.
+This leads to stress, and when we’re stressed it’s hard to come up with new ideas or be open to change.

 What’s different about AI?